wanghongzhou/docker-dev-env/jenkins/README.md

 $ cat /root/docker/jenkins/secrets/initialAdminPassword
 ```

-5. A more detailed tutorial can be found on the [Jenkins](https://github.com/jenkinsci/docker)
+5. If something else goes wrong, for more detailed tutorial can be found on the [Jenkins](https://github.com/jenkinsci/docker)